Guoyunf/Open-Sesame/README.md

 thread continuously logs the joint effort to ``joint3_effort_attempt<i>.txt`` so that the entire trajectory can be inspected later.
 If an error is detected during the pull phase, the state machine automatically retries the entire sequence up to three times before giving up.
+On each failed attempt, the base first backs away by about 20 cm before re-approaching the handle.

 A high-level helper `open_door` combines this state machine with camera-based handle detection and coordinate transformation.
 The handle location can be